-Toolkit: Evaluation Matrix
+Appendix TOOlkit: Evaluation Matrix For Strategic Initiatives

-The Initiative Evaluation Matrix, to be considered during implementation planning, is a structured framework that can evaluate the impact and organizational capacity for a Strategic Initiative, providing a foundation for planning and implementing the initiative.
+Leverage a structured framework that evaluates the impact and organizational capacity for a strategic initiative can provide the foundation for planning and implementing the initiative.

-Section 1:

-Impact & Strategic Fit
+Section 1: Impact & Strategic Fit

 Evaluate how the proposed initiative align with the framework, while considering key elements such as demonstrated need, external support and measures of success.